Prada Foundation Milan – Rem Koolhaas

 The approach by Koolhaas’ office was to integrate some of the old industrial buildings, opportunely restored, with three brand new structures, called “Podium”, “Cinema” and “Torre”, the last of which is a nine-story tower, still under construction.

-When completed with the large tower, the complex will be one of the largest dedicated to contemporary art in Italy.
+When the large tower is completed, the complex will be one of the largest dedicated to contemporary art in Italy.

 Fondazione Prada Milan Rem Koolhaas axonometric 3